How to treat genetic hair loss or androgenic alopecia

 Traya offers a holistic treatment for hair loss conditions.
-It has a unique approach that comes from combining Ayurveda, dermatology and nutrition.
-Not only that, in our research we found that most people don't see improvement in their hair loss conditions because they fail to complete the recommended duration of the treatment.
-Hair has a cycle and therefore hair loss treatments take up to 5-6 months to show results.
+It has a unique approach that comes from combining Ayurveda, dermatology, and nutrition.
 To ensure consistency, Traya has created an army of hair coaches.
-These doctor trained individuals act as personal trainers who make sure that you stay on track and adhere to the treatment diligently.
+These doctor-trained individuals act as personal trainers who make sure that you stay on track and adhere to the treatment diligently.
 Traya treatment is prescribed by doctors.
-There is a team of doctors on the backend that analyse every case and prescribes dosage accordingly.
+There is a team of doctors on the backend that analyzes every case and prescribes dosage accordingly.

 It is important to remember that the treatment should be used for a minimum of 5 months to see results.
 However, treatment durations vary between 5 months to 1 year to see results depending on your stage of androgenic alopecia and age.

 - Can androgenetic alopecia be prevented?